nitaku/TEA/README.md

 # TEA
-Teach the machines how to understand and analyze texts!
+Teach machines how to understand and analyze texts!

 TEA stands for Text Encoder and Annotator.
 By using TEA, you can enrich digital representations of textual documents by using a Markdown-inspired language.